Frequently Asked Questions

 1. How much does an animation cost and how long does it take to produce?

-- The first step is to obtain a free no-obligation quote from me.
+- The first step is to obtain a free no-obligation quote from us.
 This involves sending me a detailed description of what you want your animation to achieve, further details of what you envision your project to look like and which format you would like the animation in.

 - Once the finer details of your project have been discussed and if you are happy with the quote and deadline, you can accept the quote and the animation process can begin.